 The current TCMA Board policy requires that names of new member applicants be published each month in the Management Messenger.
 Any written objection during the subsequent 30-day period will be reviewed by the Membership Committee.
 If no objections are received during this time, the names will be submitted to the Executive Committee for approval.
 Written objections can be mailed to TCMA, Attention: Membership Committee, 1821 Rutherford Lane, Suite 400, Austin, TX 78754.
 Applications received in the month of March:

 Associate: Mayra Cantu, Management Analyst, Georgetown; Raymond Lee III, Director of Public Works, Amarillo; Christopher Looney, Director of Planning and Development Services, New Braunfels; Kathleen Stewart, Director of Town Services, Highland Park; Luis Zamarron, Jr., Assistant to the City Manager, Castle Hill

-Cooperating II: Dr. Thomas Longoria, Professor, Texas State University
+Cooperating: Dr. Thomas Longoria, Professor, Texas State University

 meet your colleagues